 We’ve gathered data on what we’ve determined are the most popular water filters in the drinking water, shower and whole house water filtration categories as well as water softeners so you can make an informed decision about what product is right for you.
 Linked below, be sure to check out waterfiltercomparison.com’s water filter comparison charts for each product type.
 All data reported here is derived from available public information.

 Clean, filtered water is the foundation of health and wellness.
-This site provides information about pitcher, countertop/faucet, and under sink (also known as under counter) drinking water filter products.
+This site provides information about pitcher and dispenser, countertop/faucet, and under sink (also known as under counter) drinking water filter products.
 Product performance information provided here includes cost per gallon, contaminant removal capabilities and warranty policies.

 Removing chlorine from your shower water can yield significant health and cosmetic benefits.
 This site provides product performance information including effect on water flow, chlorine reduction abilities, and what’s included when you buy a filter.

 Get healthy water throughout your home for drinking, cooking, bathing and showering.
 Our team provides information about carbon-based filters, water softeners, and reverse osmosis products.
 Product performance information provided here includes chlorine reduction abilities, the type of replacement filters you’ll need, water testing and customization services, and which products include a satisfaction guarantee.

 Hard water is an additional concern when it comes to your home water source.
 The buildup of calcium and magnesium can damage plumbing, appliances, hot water heaters and make it virtually impossible to get good results from washing machines and dishwashers.
 Product performance information provided here includes scale reduction capabilities, backwashing requirements, type of softening process used, maintenance and which products include a product warranty.

 What are the leading water filter brands?